Brought to you by Vaks, expert providers of SAT’s & 11 plus exam tutors.

 Year 5 and 6 is when focus is needed and by this stage, you need to be clear on the schools you are targeting.
 The earlier you know this, the more specific preparation can happen and at this stage every mark counts.
 Build up your child’s confidence first before firing exam papers at them.
 At Vaks, we begin preparation of papers at the end of the spring term when children have built the skill set and confidence required.
 The autumn term of year 6 is when it steps up a gear and mock exams as well as paper practise could be introduced over the Christmas holidays.

-How do Vaks help pupils prepare for the 11 plus English exams?
+How does Vaks 11 plus tuition help pupils prepare for the 11 plus English exams?

 Nearly all entrance exams require your child to sit an English paper split into two parts; Comprehension and Composition.
 There is not nearly enough specific teaching geared towards these exams in schools and a child’s comprehensive skills will not be up to standard even if they are particularly good at English.
 Encouraging reading is definitely worthwhile as it broadens a child’s vocabulary and compliments Creative Writing.
 Comprehension demands a child knows where the marks are and how to gain them.
 Children must understand reading a Comprehension is very different to normal reading.
 The examiner is looking for the child’s understanding of the passage’s and its plot as this is imperative to the chance of success.
 Thinking about the feelings and intent of characters and articulating this is something children aren’t always ready to do before 11 plus.
 Grasping the feelings of characters, the mood of the passage, language devices and the author’s intent is a must.
 Unlike a book where sometimes concentration can be briefly lost, it’s vital you are focused on a Comprehensive text from start to end.
 This will ensure you have the necessary understanding of: the main characters, the location, setting and time, the obstacles and challenges there may be and if it’s written in first or third person.
 The passage will contain all the answers and evidence needed; it is simply a case of finding it.